dober-man/f5-agility-labs-waf/docs/class6/module3/lab1.rst

 3.1.3 Pipeline progress and fail (about 2-3 minutes)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Watch the pipeline as it progresses through its stages.
-You can see the output of individual stage by clicking on corresponding Job in the pipeline.
+You can see the output of individual stages by clicking on the corresponding Job in the pipeline.

 It is **expected** that the pipeline will fail for the first time.
-This is due to the WAF Policy being too strict and not allowing a `Trusted Traffic` through.
+This is due to the WAF Policy being too strict and not allowing `Trusted Traffic` through.
 Click on :guilabel:`Trusted traffic` Job to see more details about the failure

 .. note:: The Functionality tests job sends 3 requests to validate that WAF Policy allows for retrieval of YAML, JSON and .bak extension files, as those are used by users of the app.